AlmaCuevas/EEG-Classifiers-Ensemble/processing_eeg_methods/README.md

 ## share.py

 The code implies the possibility of running experiments with all datasets simultaneously.
-It offers a well-organized framework for managing multiple datasets in a cohesive manner, simplifying data analysis and experimentation.
+It offers a well-organized framework for managing multiple datasets cohesively, simplifying data analysis and experimentation.

-The code provide detailed information about different EEG datasets, including metadata such as class names, number of channels, sampling rate, and more.
+The code provides detailed information about different EEG datasets, including metadata such as class names, number of channels, sampling rate, and more.
 It organizes this information into dictionaries for easy access and reference during data analysis or processing tasks.

-### Dataset Information Definition:
+### Datasets:

 The code begins by defining dictionaries for each dataset:
 * aguilera_traditional_info